 Delta Goodrem- Believe Again is this, 40 seconds introduction definitely makes it harder for casual listeners to enjoy.

-Dream Theater's "Bridges In the Sky" starts with a full minute of synth drones, throat singing, and Eastern instrument effects before the main song starts.
+Dream Theater's "Bridges In the Sky" starts with a full minute and a half of synth drones, throat singing, and Eastern instrument effects before the main song starts.
 It still manages to be awesome.

 fun.'s second album, Some Nights has this as the title as one of their songs.
 However, it is not this trope, as the album starts off with fun.'s recent three singles, all of which have been critically acclaimed.